Frequently Asked Questions

 Psychotherapy is a form of treatment that aims to improve an individual’s mental health and well-being.
 As with any type of therapy, there are often questions and concerns that arise.
-Here are some frequently asked questions about psychotherapy:
+Here are some frequently ask questions about psychotherapy:

 Psychotherapy is a collaborative process between a therapist and a client.
 It involves exploring thoughts, feelings, and behaviors to gain insight and develop healthier coping mechanisms.
 The therapist provides a safe and non-judgmental space for the client to express themselves and work towards their therapeutic goals.